microsoft/terminal/doc/specs/Proto extensions-spec.md

 ## Future considerations

-How will this affect the settings UI?
+This will likely be a stepping stone for the theme marketplace.

 ## Resources